In this article

 The Shock Doctor Pro Mouth Guard is one of the best mouthguard options for sports.
 Each pack contains 12 pieces of boil-and-bite mouthguards.

-Their product is 3mm thick, which is perfect for comfort.
-However, it’s not the best option for hard impact sports like boxing or football.
+Their product is 3 mm thick, which is perfect for comfort.
+However, it’s not the best option for hard-impact sports like boxing or football.

 The best thing about the Impact mouthguard is that it’s specifically designed for combat sports.
-The product is 6 to 7 mm thick and is made from dental grade materials.
+The product is 6 to 7 mm thick and is made from dental-grade materials.

 Always use a sturdy storage container with holes to promote air circulation.
 Make sure the mouthguard is completely dry before you close the container.

 Mouthguards protect the teeth and surrounding soft tissues from injury during sports.
 Dentists recommend them for people who participate in contact and limited-contact sports.
+Wearing a mouthguard is also recommended if you suffer from bruxism.

 The best option is a custom mouthguard, but these can be expensive.
 Stock mouthguards are the least expensive, but they’re also the least effective.